 This proxy statement/prospectus and the SEC filings that are incorporated by reference into this proxy statement/prospectus contain or incorporate by reference forward-looking statements that have been made pursuant to the provisions of, and in reliance on the safe harbor under, the Private Securities Litigation Reform Act of 1995.
 These forward-looking statements are not historical facts, but rather are based on current expectations, estimates and projections.
-Words such as "anticipates," "expects," "intends," "plans," "believes," "seeks," "could," "will," "projects," "estimates" and similar expressions are intended to identify forward-looking statements.
+Words such as "anticipates," "expects," "intends," "plans," "believes," "seeks," "could," "should," "will," "projects," "estimates" and similar expressions are intended to identify forward-looking statements.
 These statements are not guarantees of future performance and are subject to risks, uncertainties and other factors, some of which are beyond our control, are difficult to predict and could cause actual results to differ materially from those expressed or forecasted in the forward-looking statements.
 In that event, Unocal's or Chevron's business, financial condition or results of operations could be materially adversely affected, and investors in Unocal's or Chevron's securities could lose part or all of their investment.
-You should not place undue reliance on these forward-looking statements, which speak only as of the date of this proxy statements or publicly release the result of any revision to them to reflect events or circumstances after the date of this proxy statement/prospectus or, in the case of documents incorporated by referenced in those documents, or to reflect the occurrence of unanticipated events.
+You should not place undue reliance on these forward-looking statements, which speak only as of the date of this proxy statement/prospectus or, in the case of documents incorporated by reference, the date referenced in those documents.
+We are not obligated to update these statements or publicly release the result of any revision to them to reflect events or circumstances after the date of this proxy statement/prospectus or, in the case of documents incorporated by referenced in those documents, or to reflect the occurrence of unanticipated events.